MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

-The function calculates no mater what the two points are.
-Now, imagine our xyz file contained a repeated line, our function would do its job and print that the distance is equal to `0.0`, but this would be unphysical and could lead into plotting two atoms in the same spot.
+The function returns a distance no mater what the two points are.
+Now, imagine that an xyz file contained a repeated line, our function would do its job and print a distance equal to `0.0`.
+This is clearly unphysical and could lead into plotting two atoms in the same point.
 This is a perfect place to raise an exception.
-The syntax to accomplish this is as follows:
+The syntax is as follows

 ~~~
 def calculate_distance(rA, rB):